maartenba/myget-documentation/package-managers/nuget.md

 #### Public feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 #### Private feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+We will need the URL for the feed we want to connect to.
+Learn more about [determining the feed URL](#determining-the-feed-url).

 ## Creating NuGet/.NET Core packages

-could have links to the NuGet documentation
+TODO could have links to the NuGet documentation

 ## Publishing to MyGet

+TODO

 ## Troubleshooting